Black3rror/Benchmarking/docs/source/model_description_files.md

 Each *YAML* file in this directory or its subdirectories represents a target model.
-In order to exclude a target model from the benchmarking process, simply add *dot (.)* to the beginning of the file name.
+In order to exclude a target model from the model generation process, simply add *dot (.)* to the beginning of the file name.
 For example, to exclude the target model *target_model.yaml*, rename it to *.target_model.yaml*.
 All targets in a directory can be excluded by adding *dot (.)* to the beginning of the directory name.

 Each target can be one of the following types: